fujidana/vscode-spec-data/README.md

 ### Customization of Graph Appearances

-__note__: `spec-data.preview.plot.traceTemplate` was deprecated and the way to customize the templates was changed at v1.7.0.
-Read the following to migrate the settings.

-To the extension author's knowledge, Plotly.js does not provide a simple way to support so-called dark mode.
-Therefore, the extension has prepared its own Plotly.js templates for the four color themes of VS Code and switches them according to the active color theme of VS Code.
+The extension switches the apparance of Plotly.js graphs according to the active color theme of VS Code.
-These template objects can be found at [src/previewTemplates.ts](https://github.com/fujidana/vscode-spec-data/blob/master/src/previewTemplates.ts) in the GitHub repository.
+The default templates of the extension can be found in [src/previewTemplates.ts](src/previewTemplates.ts).

-A user can modify the appearance of graphs by overriding these templates via the `spec-data.preview.plot.traceTemplate` and `spec-data.preview.plot.layoutTemplate` settings.
+A user can override the templates using the following _Settings_ keys:

+- `spec-data.preview.plot.traceTemplate`: for customization of trace appearances such as a line color.
+- `spec-data.preview.plot.layoutTemplate`: for customization of layout appearances such as a background color.

-Both the settings shall be a JSON object having at most 4 keys, `"light"`, `"dark"`, `"highContrast"`, and `"highContrastLight"`.
-The template shall be defined with respect to each color theme.
+Both the setting values shall be a JSON object having at most 4 properties, `"light"`, `"dark"`, `"highContrast"`, and `"highContrastLight"`.

-The former setting, `spec-data.preview.plot.traceTemplate`, is for customization of trace appearances such as a line color.
-The value corresponding to each color theme shall be an array of template objects for scatter plots.
+As for the former setting, the value corresponding to each color theme shall be an array of template objects for scatter plots.
+As for the latter setting, the value corresponding to each color theme shall be an object (IOW, dictionary) of layout parameters.
+One can find parameter names typically used for customization in the default template file, [src/previewTemplates.ts](src/previewTemplates.ts).
+For more comprehensive list of the available parameters, see the documents in Plotly.com, [Scatter traces in JavaScript](https://plotly.com/javascript/reference/scatter/) and [Layout in JavaScript](https://plotly.com/javascript/reference/layout/).

-The templates are applied cyclically to multiple traces.
+The trace templates are applied cyclically to multiple traces.
-With the following example, the extension draws traces in red and blue altenatively only when _light_ color theme is selected.
+For example, with the following setting, the extension draws traces in red and blue altenatively only when _light_ color theme is selected.

 ```json
 {